 Screen Kids From Sunburn

-The sun is at its peak between 10 a.m. and 4 p.m.
+The sun is at its peak between 10 a.m. and 2 p.m.
 Especially during these hours, children risk getting burned if they spend long periods in the sun.
 Clothes, shade, and sunscreen are all good ways to protect your child's skin.
 Equip your child with a brimmed hat, sunglasses that block ultraviolet rays, and cotton clothes that cover as much skin as possible.
-Apply sunscreen with 15 SPF or higher, and be sure to reapply every 2 hours.
+Apply sunscreen with 30 SPF or higher, and be sure to reapply every 2 hours, more often if swimming or sweating.
 Avoid lotions that combine sunscreen and bug repellant.
 Sunscreen needs to be applied more often than bug cream.